jappeace/jappeaceApplication/content/nixos-git.md

 networking.wireless.enable = true
 ```

-Furthermore we're going to need the packages vim and git:
+Furthermore we're going to need the packages vim and git
+to modify the config after booting into the system:
 ```
   environment = {
     systemPackages = [